BJKerridge/docusaurus-decoy/docs/3-PvP/02-Hangar-Expectations-+-SRP.md

 ## SRP
 All pinged operations by DECOY in #decoy-pings will recieve SRP.

-All pinged operations by Phoenix Co in #important_pings will recieve SRP.

 Standing Fleet is NOT SRP'd, so fly ships at your own risk!